-Maybe you’ll work with an athlete on plyometrics to help him or her develop stamina and improve overall endurance.
+Maybe you’ll work with an athlete on plyometrics to help develop stamina and improve overall endurance.

-As trainers, we also need to know proper forms and functional biomechanics.
+As trainers, we also need to know the proper forms and functional biomechanics.

-You must also have the passion for motivating clients to be conscious of their choices and behaviors as they relate to and affect their health and fitness.
+You must also have a passion for motivating clients to be conscious of their choices and behaviors as they relate to and affect their health and fitness.

-You may go over the importance of making SMART goals with your clients, which are realistic goals that can be measured, are safe and effective.
+You may go over the importance of making SMART goals with your clients, which are realistic goals that can be measured and are safe and effective.